 In an ancient Chinese legend, the emperor offers a reward to the man who has just invented the game of chess.
 The inventor modestly asks for one grain of rice on the chessboard’s first square, two grains on the next square, four grains on the third, and so on, doubling every square.
 The emperor, thinking this a swell bargain, grants his request — only to realize later that the 64th square would have enough grains of rice to cover the entire earth.
 He angrily orders the inventor beheaded.

-Link: Computing’s Unfinished Revolution Link broken?
+Link broken?
 Try the Wayback Machine.